Quick Navigation:

-The device the computer loads its operating system from is controlled by the BIOS's boot (start-up, power-on) order.
+The device on the computer loads its operating system from is controlled by the BIOS's boot (start-up, power-on) order.
 Change the boot order to make the computer boot from a USB drive, CD or DVD drive, or another hard drive.

 The entire procedure of setting up an SSD disk, moving Windows OS to a new SSD, placing an SSD as the boot drive in Windows 11/10/8/7, etc., is discussed in detail on this page.
 Learn how to successfully install Windows on your new SSD by reading on.